Honda Today: Second generation

 The base model was originally called the Mi, with a better-equipped Pochette available with two doors only.
 The corresponding Gi trim was only offered on the Associe.
 Qi was the four-wheel-drive version, and the Xi was the sportiest model, using the MTREC engine.
 In March 1994, the base model was renamed Ji and three-point rear seat belts were made standard fitment.
 Until 1996, Today buyers could specify traditional Japanese fender-mounted mirrors on the base Mi and Ji models, a feature that was still popular with professional drivers at the time.

 For the February 1996 facelift, Honda replaced the unconventional tailgate with a traditional hatchback door.
 This necessitated a thorough redesign of the rear end (resulting in a look very similar to that of the Honda Logo, which appeared a few months later), because the rear window had originally wrapped around to the sides.
 The option of a driver's side airbag was now available across the range, whereas before it had only been offered on select models.
 The five-door arrived one month after the three-door and was now simply called "Today", forgoing the "Associe" name.
 The front was also reworked with a thin grille and different bumpers.
 The chassis numbers remained JA4 and JA5 (FF/4WD).
 Reflecting changing market conditions, the five-door Today was no longer available with the more powerful MTREC engine, as buyers tended to appreciate more economic models.

 One part shared between both generations and all models of the Today was the single windshield wiper.
 While never successful in a changing market, where "tallboy" designs were prevalent, the low slung JA4/JA5 Today with its comparably rigid construction has since developed a strong following with racers and tuners nowadays.
 There is a thriving aftermarket for the Today, helped further by sharing an engine with the Beat.

 Discontinuation

 In light of the Suzuki Wagon R's success, Honda decided to introduce a modern version of its 1970s Honda Life "StepVan" microvan, and reintroduced the Life model name in 1997.
 When kei car regulations changed in October 1998, necessitating a redesign, the "tallboy" Life was updated, while the Today, a modern interpretation of the first Honda Life three-door hatchback, was discontinued.

-In popular culture

-The Honda Today featured frequently in Kōsuke Fujishima's You're Under Arrest as the lead characters' main car.
-The vehicle featured was a highly personalized minipato (mini patrol car) with modifications such as nitrous oxide and a turbocharger, and with a Motocompo folding bike stowed in the back compartment.